St Thomas Churchyard Consultation

 Lymington Juniors participating in the Schools Design Workshop

 There has been a church on this prominent site for more than 800 years.
 During this time the building has suffered frequent and extensive maintenance and has under gone continual reconstructions and additions.
 The refurbishment of the church yard is just the next chapter of a long history of renewal.

-The Church has a very forward thinking approach in terms of it’s oureach and mission and trys to involve as many people as possible from Messy Church and home communion, to Monday Lunch club, toddlers group and Vistas Cafe.
+The Church has a very forward thinking approach in terms of it’s oureach and mission and tries to involve as many people as possible from Messy Church and home communion, to Monday Lunch club, toddlers group and Vistas Cafe.

 SPUD and St Thomas’ Church have worked collaboratively on addressing the issues and a design approach.
 Both the congregation and local schools have been engaged in the early stages of the project, and have been pivotal in helping shape the story for the courtyard.
 Topics of nature and reflective spaces came out as strong themes when asking school children about the elements they think are unique and of high importance.
 Another important connection between SPUD and St Thomas has been the renewed working between St Thomas and SPUD youth; a youth programme run after school for students with an interest in architecture, urban design and public art.

 St Thomas’ Church is in a unique position in Lymington, at the end of the High Street the church can be seen from quite a distance.
 It sits within the boundary of its own graveyard at the junction of St Thomas Street, the High Street and Church Lane.
 Lymington is an active market town, with a true sense of community.